Pregabalin

-Pregabalin, sold under the brand name Lyrica among others, is an anticonvulsant, analgesic and anxiolytic medication used to treat epilepsy, neuropathic pain, fibromyalgia, restless leg syndrome, opioid withdrawal and generalized anxiety disorder (GAD).
+Pregabalin, sold under the brand name Lyrica among others, is an anticonvulsant, analgesic, and anxiolytic amino acid medication used to treat epilepsy, neuropathic pain, fibromyalgia, restless legs syndrome, opioid withdrawal, generalized anxiety disorder (GAD), and shingles.
 Pregabalin also has antiallodynic properties.
 Its use in epilepsy is as an add-on therapy for partial seizures.
-It is a gabapentinoid medication and acts by inhibiting certain calcium channels.
 When used before surgery, it reduces pain but results in greater sedation and visual disturbances.
 It is taken by mouth.

-Common side effects include headache, dizziness, sleepiness, confusion, trouble with memory, poor coordination, dry mouth, problems with vision, and weight gain.
-Serious side effects may include angioedema, drug misuse, and an increased suicide risk.
+Common side effects can include headache, dizziness, sleepiness, euphoria, confusion, trouble with memory, poor coordination, dry mouth, problems with vision, and weight gain.
+Serious side effects may include angioedema, kidney damage, and seizures.

+As with all other drugs approved by the FDA for treating epilepsy, the pregabalin labeling warns of an increased suicide risk when combined with other drugs.
 When pregabalin is taken at high doses over a long period of time, addiction may occur, but if taken at usual doses the risk is low.
 Use during pregnancy or breastfeeding is of unclear safety.

+It is a gabapentinoid medication which is a class of drugs within the derivatives of γ-aminobutyric acid (GABA analogues), an inhibitory neurotransmitter.
+Although pregabalin is inactive at GABA receptors and GABA synapses, it acts by binding specifically to the α2δ-1 protein that was first described as an auxiliary subunit of voltage-gated calcium channels.

 Pregabalin was approved for medical use in the United States in 2004.
-It was developed as a successor to be related to gabapentin.
-It is available as a generic medication in a number of countries, including the United States as of 2019.
-A generic version of the extended-release formulation is available in the United States as of April 2021.
-In 2020, it was the 78th most commonly prescribed medication in the United States, with more than 9million prescriptions.
-In the US, pregabalin is a Schedule V controlled substance under the Controlled Substances Act of 1970.
-It is a Class C controlled substance in the UK.
+In the US, pregabalin is a Schedule V controlled substance under the Controlled Substances Act of 1970, which means that the drug has low abuse potential compared to substances in Schedules I-IV, however, there is still a potential for misuse.
+It is available as a generic medication.
+In 2023, it was the 78th most commonly prescribed medication in the United States, with more than 8 million prescriptions.